Dual Stochastic Transformations of Solvable Diffusions

 \subsection{Three Main Families of Affine Drift Diffusions: Classification and Properties}

-Using the general construction presented in Section~\ref{sect1} and the three underlying $X$-diffusions from Section~\ref{sect3}, we can construct three new families of $F$-diffusions with affine drift as defined by ~(\ref{Generator_F}) and (\ref{sigmaF}).
-For all such new families, the transition PDF $p_F$ is given in analytically closed form for regular as well as killed $F$-diffusions.
-This partly explains why these processes are also termed ``solvable'' diffusions.
-Generally, a transition PDF $p_F$ is given by (\ref{PrKernelF}), in terms of the corresponding transition PDF $p_X$ of the underlying $X$-diffusion, where the monotonic map $\F (x)$ (with its inverse map $\X (F)$) is given in (\ref{FMAP}).
-In turn, the transition PDF for an $X^{(\rho)}$-diffusion is expressible in terms of a transition PDF for the underlying $X$ via the generating function $\hat{u}_\rho$ is given in (\ref{uhat}).
-By choosing the SQB, CIR, or OU diffusion as underlying $X$-diffusion, we respectively obtain the {\it Bessel, confluent hypergeometric, or Ornstein-Uhlenbeck families of $F$-diffusions with affine drift}.
+Using the general construction presented in Section~\ref{sect1} and the three underlying $X$-diffusions from Section~\ref{sect2}, we can construct three new families of $F$-diffusions with affine drift as defined by~(\ref{GeneratorF}) and (\ref{sigmaF}).
+For all such new families, the transition PDFs are given in analytically closed form.
+Generally, a transition PDF $p_F$ is given by (\ref{PrKernelF}).
+It is trivially related to the corresponding transition PDF of the $X^{(\rho)}$-diffusion, where the monotonic map $\F(x)$ (with its inverse map $\X(F)$) is given in (\ref{FMAP}).
+In turn, the transition PDF for an $X^{(\rho)}$-diffusion is expressible in terms of a transition PDF for the underlying $X$ via the generating function $\hat{u}_\rho$ in (\ref{uhat}).
+By choosing the SQB, CIR, or OU diffusions as underlying $X$-diffusion, we respectively obtain the so-called {\it Bessel, confluent hypergeometric, or Ornstein-Uhlenbeck (OU) families of $F$-diffusions with affine drift}.
 Some properties and classification of the corresponding driftless diffusions are discussed in \cite{CM06}.
-In the respective sections \ref{subsect2.1}--\ref{subsect2.3}, we have constructed analytically exact transition PDFs $p_X^{(\rho)}$ on the respective state spaces $\I=(0,\infty)$ or $\I=(-\infty,\infty)$, the transition PDF $p_X$ is given by equation (\ref{PrkernelSQB}), (\ref{CIRden}), or (\ref{OUden}), respectively.
-For corresponding diffusions with imposed killing at one or two interior points of the state space, the transition densities $p_X$ are given in terms of closed-form spectral expansions and these, in turn, lead to closed-form spectral expansions for transition PDFs $p_F$, as well as other fundamental quantities such as first hitting (passage) time densities for $F$-diffusions (see \cite{Campolieti2008}).
-The fundamental solutions $\varphi^\pm$ used in the map and generating function are given by either (\ref{SQBfund}), (\ref{CIRfund_1_M})--(\ref{CIRfund_1_U}) or (\ref{CIRfund_2_M})--(\ref{CIRfund_2_U}), or (\ref{OUfund}).
+In the respective sections \ref{subsect2.1}--\ref{subsect2.3}, we have constructed analytically exact transition PDFs $p_X^{(\rho)}$ on the respective regular state spaces $\I=(0,\infty)$ or $\I=(-\infty,\infty)$ for the corresponding three main families of $X^{(\rho)}$-diffusions for subfamilies of type (i) $q_1=0, q_2 > 0$, (ii) $q_1>0, q_2 = 0$ and (iii) $q_1>0, q_2 > 0$.
+The fundamental elementary solutions $\varphi^\pm$ used in generating these three main families of transformed processes are given by either (\ref{SQBfund}), (\ref{CIRfund_1_M})--(\ref{CIRfund_1_U}) or (\ref{CIRfund_2_M})--(\ref{CIRfund_2_U}), or (\ref{OUfund}).
 The boundary classification for the three respective main families of $X^{(\rho)}$ processes is given in Lemmas \ref{lemma_class_Bessel}, \ref{lemma_class_CIR} and \ref{lemma_class_OU}.
 Hence, the boundary classification for the Bessel, confluent hypergeometric and OU families of $F$-diffusions follows immediately via Lemma \ref{Theorem_F_classification}.